zacanger/niddesa/text/chinese/cullaniddesa/02-google.md

-The next one is thoughtful in four ways: {take the state of being mindful as the mindful,}take the state of mindfulness as the mindful, the quiet state as the mindful, and the calm state as the mindful , ToThe state with the silent Dhamma is the mindful; the Buddha's mindfulness is the mindful, the Dharma mindfulness is the mindful, the Sangha's mindfulness is the mindful, the precepts and the mindfulness is the mindful, and the alms follow The mind is the mindful, the mind of the sky is the mind; the mind of the in and out breath is the mind, the
+The next one is thoughtful in four ways: {take the state of being mindful as the mindful,}take the state of mindfulness as the mindful, the quiet state as the mindful, and the calm state as the mindful , ToThe state with the silent Dhamma is the mindful; the Buddha's mindfulness is the mindful, the Dhamma mindfulness is the mindful, the Sangha's mindfulness is the mindful, the precepts and the mindfulness is the mindful, and the alms follow The mind is the mindful, the mind of the sky is the mind; the mind of the in and out breath is the mind, the